Claudia Ledesma Abdala: Governor of Santiago del Estero

 Governor Zamora nominated his wife for the governor's race held in 2013, while he himself ran for Senator.
 Both won their respective races on the Civic Front for Santiago ticket, and Ledesma was elected governor with nearly 65% of the vote.

 Zamora had presided over an ambitious public works agenda in historically underdeveloped Santiago del Estero, 90% of whose US$1.8 billion budget was financed by the federal government in 2013.
 Ledesma continued this policy and initiated or inaugurated numerous significant projects as governor.
 These included among others a new building for the Provincial Legislature; the Juan Felipe Ibarra provincial office building (the first LEED certified government building in Argentina); increases in the educational budget for 1,100 new teachers and 10,000 new desks; and improvements in sewer systems and other public services.

 Some of the most notable health and social care improvements during her tenure include expansion works in 14 hospitals and a new, 150,000 ft² hospital in La Banda; a driver safety education and enforcement program that led to a 40% reduction in motor vehicle accidents; a new child nutrition program that provides probiotic yogurt to over 47,000 poor children; and housing programs that included public housing, as well as the promotion of both cooperative housing and of self-building programs that financed over 3,000 such homes in 2015.

-Ledesma Abdala's term ended on 10 December 2017.
-She was succeeded by Zamora, who ran for a third term and won.
+Mrs. Zamora's term ended on 10 December 2017.
+She was succeeded by his husband, who ran for a third term and won.

 Provisional president of the Senate

-Ledesma Abdala ran for a seat in the National Senate at the 2019 elections on the Civic Front for Santiago ticket.
+Zamora ran for a seat in the National Senate at the 2019 elections on the Civic Front for Santiago ticket.
 She won with 56.96% of the vote, and took office on 10 December 2019.
 On that same day, she was sworn in as the provisional president of the Senate, succeeding Federico Pinedo.